North Cyprus leader backs two-state proposal for U.N. talks | Politics

 North Cyprus leader backs two-state proposal for U.N. talks

 If the Greek Cypriot side rejects the two-state formula, Tatar said he would continue to make the case, together with Ankara, for the sovereignty of the Turkish Republic of Northern Cyprus (TRNC).
+On Monday Tatar held talks with Turkish President Tayyip Erdogan in Ankara before travelling to Geneva.
+Erdogan later said Turkey would "fully support" Tatar's two-state proposal.

+"We will especially not show any tolerance to those who want to sentence Cyprus to a deadlock, to the mentality that attempts to discourage our Turkish Cypriot siblings with embargoes," he said after a cabinet meeting.
 LINGERING ISSUES

 While the Cyprus conflict has stoked wider tensions between NATO members Turkey and Greece and complicated energy exploration in the eastern Mediterranean, it has also led to disputes on the island.
 In February 2020, Greek Cypriots announced the temporary closure of four checkpoints over COVID-19, the first such move since crossings between the two sides were eased in 2003 after decades of estrangement.
 Both sides have imposed varying health requirements for passage.